safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <br>**4) Test Automation**
 <br>Now let's test the Automation.

-This time we can zip up the four .shp and associated file types to pass as an email attachment.
-Since the Email trigger is not being passed through the filter but directly hooked up to the Run Workspace action and we do not want to see it fail.
+This time, because we connected the email trigger directly to the Workspace action, lets zip up the four .shp, and associated file types, to add as an attachment.

 Send an email *with an attachment* to the address created in the Email trigger.
 When the email is received by FME Server (SMTP), or FME Server fetches it (IMAP), the Automation will send a message to the Workspace Action.
 (Remember that an IMAP publication only checks for an email at the specified poll interval, so the result might not be immediate!)